godotengine/godot-docs/tutorials/scripting/c_sharp/c_sharp_exports.rst

     public AnimationNode AnimationNode { get; set; }

-The drop-down menu will be limited to AnimationNode and all its inherited classes.
+The drop-down menu will be limited to AnimationNode and all its derived classes.
 Custom resource classes can also be used, see :ref:`doc_c_sharp_global_classes`.

 It must be noted that even if the script is not being run while in the